by Anthony (Tony) Marx,

 Wildlife is present in its many forms.
 Alligators may lie basking at the edge of the trail or occasionally snooze right on it.
 In which case making a noise with a stick or waving your arms will get their attention and they will plunge off into the water.
 Florida Black Bear may appear and they are quick to flee when they see you.
 The Florida panther is also a visitor but rarely seen, although captured on video by hidden cameras.
 Harmless grass snakes may cross the trail quickly, and be observant for the sluggish cottonmouth which, though seldom encountered is present and venomous.
 Pass it at a respectful distance of at least 3 feet.
 Herons, and egrets mutter and squawk in the trees, and the occasional red shouldered hawk with its haunting cry swoops along the trail seeking snakes and rodents.
 A silent and fleeting shadow announces that a barred owl passed overhead and disappeared into the trees, somehow avoiding branches with its uncanny natural guidance system.
 The rare Everglades Mink dwells here, and otters may provide an unexpected diversion.
 There is always movement and sound of one kind or another, and photographic opportunities abound.

-After 1.5 miles the trail opens into a clearing and the rustic cabin known as Ballard Camp appears, one of the privately owned inholdings which still exist in the Park and a relic of the mid-20th Century when it was a logging company supervisor’s quarters.
+After approx. 2 miles the trail opens into a clearing and the rustic cabin known as Ballard Camp appears, one of the privately owned inholdings which still exist in the Park and a relic of the mid-20th Century when it was a logging company supervisor’s quarters.
 A quaint sign on the wall proclaims it as ‘The Fakahatchee Hilton’.
 The owners kindly permit you to rest a while on the porch, but be respectful of their privacy especially if their presence is evidenced by a parked vehicle nearby.
-Behind the cabin is a fishing pier leading to a small lake which can be packed with dozens of alligators in the late dry season March – May.
+Behind the cabin is a short boardwalk to a small lake which can be packed with dozens of alligators in the late dry season March – May.

 At this point the trail forks.
 The left fork trail is short and passes a quaint old fashioned outhouse, and peters out a short distance farther on.
 It ends at an inlet from the lake where some fairly large alligators sometimes bask alongside the water.